 Combining Product Design with another creative subject is also a possibility but must be carefully considered as the amount of practical work required for the NEA projects can be very demanding.

 Please note, if you want to study Architecture or Engineering at university then you will also need Maths and / or Physics.

 Design plays an increasingly important role in the world.
 The skills that students learn on this course and the qualification at the end will support their application for an enormous range of careers and university courses.
-Product Design (3D design) could lead to a number of exciting careers including: Product Design, Design Engineering, Architecture, Landscape Design, Interior Design, Interior Architecture, Environmental Design and Teaching.
+Product Design (3D Design) could lead to a number of exciting careers including: Product Design, Design Engineering, Architecture, Spatial Architecture, Landscape Design, Interior Design, Interior Architecture, Environmental Design and Teaching.
 Here’s a selection of some of the university and college courses our students have gone on to do: